 Michelangelo had to sculpt Mary much larger than the life-sized Christ, in order for his composition of the Pietà to work.* This is not considered to be an error, but is called “artistic license.”
 The sculpture is successful because it communicates.
 Authors are Artists, too, and we’re entitled to exercise our own artistic liberties.
 We can adopt the philosophy of the late landscape artist Bob Ross: “We don’t make mistakes.
 We have happy accidents.”

-I have no idea how much rehearsal went into polishing this motion picture scene, but like editing a story, it had to be a considerable amount.
+I have no idea how much rehearsal went into polishing the mirror pantomime scene from the Marx Brothers’ motion picture Duck Soup, but like editing a story, it had to be a considerable amount.
 What I do know, is that all three Marx Brothers were well over age 40 when they made the film: gleefully cavorting for the camera regardless of possible opinions about appropriate acting roles for middle-aged men.
 The film might not have garnered critical acclaim, and it might not have made much money, but at least, they’d had fun “trying to get a laugh.”
 If Actors can have fun performing their Art, why must Authors fear performing our Art?

 If we’re not having fun, we’re not doing it right.